-Detention: The school will hold detentions in the Middle and Upper Schools as needed.
+The school will hold detentions in the Middle and Upper Schools as needed.
 It is our desire that there be no need for detentions for students who fail to effectively implement self-discipline.
-The discipline policy calls for detention to be used when a student has exhausted his warnings and reprimands.
-Students are responsible for notifying parents and for making transportation arrangements.
+The discipline policy calls for detention to be used when a student has exhausted warnings and redirection.
+The school will notify the student and the parent or guardian of assigned detentions.
 Students assigned to detention are expected to be prompt in attendance and must bring work to be completed during the time.
 Except in special cases, students required to attend afternoon detention will not be excused to attend extracurricular activities at that time.
 Upper and Middle School students assigned detention will serve their detention before school, during activity block, or after school.
-The date and time of the detention will be determined in consultation with the student's family.